Indigenous conflicts on the Mexico–United States barrier: Kumeyaay

 The Kumeyaay initially were located along the Pacific coastline, but they were later forced inland towards present-day San Diego and occupied territory that would later span the United States and Mexico border.
 Kumeyaay initially responded to encounters with the Spaniards with violence, but after two of the Kumeyaay's raid attempts failed, they resorted to tolerance.
 However this short respite did not last long as Spanish missions began to interfere with the Kumeyaay peoples.
 Over the almost forty years (1768-1822) that missions were present in the Kumeyaay region, the relationship was characterized by intermittent violence and reshaping boundaries.
-In 1821, Mexican Independence did not bring peace between the colonists and the Kumeyaay people.
+In 1821, Mexican Independence did not bring peace between the new nation and the Kumeyaay people.
 It did however mark a change in relationship as the Kumeyaay successfully raided surrounding ranchos and left the San Diego mission town weakened by 1846.
 The Kumeyaay advances to the coast combined with Quechan resistance to the Colorado River, cut off land routes from Alta California to the rest of Mexico, further splitting Alta California from Mexico economically and unintentionally forming the formation of the state's southern border.
 In 1848, the Americans arrive to fight the Mexican American War; the Kumeyaay offered their assistance, but their services were declined.
 Although they were not allied with the Americans, the Kumeyaay people still took revenge against the Mexicans for wrongdoings towards the end of the war.
 The war between Mexico and the United States ended with the Treaty of Guadalupe Hidalgo, but it failed to include the Kumeyaay and other tribes in negotiations.
 Land disputes, violence, and territory loss lasted for many years after the Treaty of Guadalupe Hidalgo because of the massive influx of people participating in the California Gold Rush.
 The Kumeyaay, and more broadly American Indians, were subjected to legalized forced servitude for four months if an American Indian was unemployed.
 In 1851, the San Diego government required the Native Americans to pay taxes, and if not, their land may be confiscated.
 There were many legislative and political decisions made in an effort to obtain the territory of the Kumeyaay and other tribes.